RELEVANT GUIDANCE AND INFORMATION

 - If so, there is no restriction on the local authority providing information and advice or prevention;

-- If so, a human rights assessment should be undertaken to assess whether, or to what extent, the bar on providing support or assistance should be lifted in order to avoid a breach of human rights( see Section 3.4, Human rights considerations);
+- A human rights assessment should be undertaken to assess whether, or to what extent, the bar on providing support or assistance should be lifted in order to avoid a breach of human rights( see Section 6, Human rights considerations).

 A local authority may support an adult when these conditions apply.
 They: